Blood levels of LDL cholesterol (LDL-C) are often assessed when evaluating the risk of future heart disease.

 How Can You Influence Your LDL Cholesterol?

 If your LDL-C is high, your doctor will probably suggest lifestyle changes.
-Quitting smoking will be helpful and so may eating whole corn, oatmeal, olive oil, beans, fruit and vegetables.
-Most doctors will recommend eating less fat and cholesterol from meat and dairy products.
+Quitting smoking will be helpful and so may eating whole grain, oatmeal, olive oil, beans, fruit, and vegetables.
+Most doctors will recommend eating less fat from meat and dairy products.

 Regular exercise is desirable.
 Losing weight may be helpful.